anfieldeire/amazon-webscraper/README.md

 Webscraper for amazon product price information with sqlite
  - A program that reads a csv file containing amazon product numbers (asins) and uses that to search for products on amazon
  - It extracts product information and loads that into a sql lite database
  - The program is intended to run once a day, and compares todays price to the previous days price.
+(DB primary key is both asin and scrape date, so this can only run once daily - unless the scrape date is changed manually in the DB)
-If there is a descrease it will trigger an email alert to the configured email with product and price information
+ - If there is a descrease it will trigger an email alert to the configured email with product and price information

 Versions
 - pip version: 23.3.2